deeedob/thesis/content/21_foundation_clap.md

 The host determines the plugin's supported extensions by calling this function with all supported extension IDs.
 This ensures the host recognizes the plugin's capabilities.
-For MiniGain, the next step involves implementing the audio-ports extension as follows:
+For *MiniGain*, the next step involves implementing the audio-ports extension as follows:

 ```cpp